 The deadline to apply is at the end of May.
 Awardees will receive notification by the end of July.

 Awardees will receive payment by mail in the form of a check after the Annual Meeting.
 In order to receive your check you will have to check in at the Annual Meeting office to verify your attendance.

 GSA is required to issue 1099 tax forms to all awardees who receive a travel scholarship of $600 or more.
 It is up to the awardee to report these earnings to the IRS.

 Yes.
 We would like to maintain contact with you through social media/email/newsletters and other means so that we can assist you in the future.
-GSA strongly encourages OTF students to continue to be involved in the organization through membership, leadership opportunities in the organization’s governance, and participation in other GSA Education and Outreach Programs.
+GSA strongly encourages OTF students to continue to be involved in the organization through membership, leadership opportunities in the organization’s governance, and participation in other outreach activities.

 Additionally, if you are an OTF alum and have graduated, we encourage you to complete the OTF Contact Update Form so that we may stay in touch with you.

-No. OTF is only open to students who are U.S. Citizens, permanent residents, or have a current student visa in North America, and are studying at a U.S. or Canadian institution.
+No. OTF is only open to students who are studying at a North American institutions.

-No, you do not need to be a U.S. Citizen to apply, however you must study at a U.S. or Canadian institution and have the ability to travel to the Annual Meeting.
-This may require either a passport or visa depending on the location of the Meeting.
+No, you do not need to be a U.S. Citizen to apply, however you must study at a North American institution and have the ability to travel to the Annual Meeting.
+This may require either a passport or visa depending on the location of the meeting.
 It will be your responsibility to apply for the proper documentation in time in order to attend the Annual Meeting.